 His love for cars made him force his way, by way of speaking, into a Ford dealership in Cape Town.
 Although being told they did not have a job for him, Wallace walked into the dealership one morning before the manager arrived, cleared a table and sat down.
 When asked what he was doing there in spite of the fact that there was no vacancy, the sincere reply was: “I am here to sell cars.
 And you do not have to pay me for doing it!”

 This clinched the deal.
-The Holmes Motor Company had a new employer – Wallace James Philp!
+The Holmes Motor Company had a new employee – Wallace James Philp!

 The Holmes Motor Company opened a branch in Stellenbosch in 1938 and offered Wallace the only position of salesperson at the branch.
 The business, regrettably, closed down soon afterwards with the outbreak of World War II, as car manufacturers’ focus shifted to armament manufacturing.
 The supply of Ford motor cars from the USA dried up.